Balavardhanreddysheelam/northwind-expense-review/README.md

 Human reviewers make the final decision.
 The application is intentionally conservative: incomplete evidence becomes `needs_review`, not `compliant`.

-The public repository intentionally excludes the hiring-team attachments and private evaluation package.
+The public repository intentionally excludes the team attachments and private evaluation package.
 When those local files are absent, startup loads an independently generated synthetic demo dataset from `app/public_demo.py`.
 Evaluators can upload held-out receipts through the browser or evaluation API.

 ## Run locally